Towards Improving Unit Commitment Economics: An Add-On Tailor for Renewable Energy and Reserve Predictions: Case Studies

-According to Table~\ref{tab05}, C-POs believe a proper reserve deployment should have a higher SR and a lower NR, instead of half-and-half.
-This is because the bilevel ERM enables C-POs to learn that triggering quick-start units in ED is more expensive.
-Moreover, although reserve requirements of C-POs are lower than those of O-PO in general, our experiments show that (\emph{i}) Reserve requirements of C-PO-7 are 5.28\% higher than those of O-PO in quarter 2, indicating that the rule-of-thumb $\hat{\boldsymbol{r}}$ may be insufficient in certain cases; and (\emph{ii}) C-PO-NTs leverage lower $\hat{\boldsymbol{w}}^{\diamond}$ and higher base-generation $P_{it}^{\star}$ in the day-ahead UC, allowing system operators to possess enough capacity and avoid load shedding when faced with $\tilde{\boldsymbol{w}}$ in actual operations.
-As a result, it can be pointed out that C-POs tailor the predictions for the operation problem suitably.
-Last but not least, two more points can be implied by Table~\ref{tab05}: \begin{itemize} \item Negative EIs indicate that closed-loop learning may lead to an adverse impact on operation economics.
-Indeed, C-PO possesses the common issue in wide machine learning methods---it cannot fully guarantee that learning will always bring in extra benefits.
-Nevertheless, this issue could be relieved with sufficient training scenarios and well-tuned hyper-parameters. \item Although EI monotonically increases with $NT$ in Table~\ref{tab05} when multiple scenarios are used for training, Fig.~\ref{fig04} indicates that this relationship may not hold in a 1-scenario grain.
-Two possible reasons are responsible for this fluctuation: (\emph{i}) A single predictor is used throughout one week, regardless of weekdays and weekends; and (\emph{ii}) The number of training scenarios is limited.
-To relieve the fluctuation, the first approach is to train different predictors for weekdays and weekends, and the second approach is to increase $NT$---the best performance is generally achieved when $NT$ reaches about 10 times the number of predictor parameters.
-However, these two approaches would significantly increase the training cost.
-Therefore, system operators should weigh up the pros and cons according to the computational budget. \end{itemize}
+According to Table~\ref{tab04}, the results of CPO-WR-NT and CPO-R-NT reveal that a proper reserve deployment should have a higher SR and a lower NR, instead of the rule-of-thumb 50\%-50\% as in TPO.
+This is because the bi-level ERM \eqref{ERM} enables CPO-NT to learn that triggering quick-start units in RD is expensive.
+Moreover, although reserve requirements of CPO-NT are lower than those of TPO in general, our experiments show that: \textit{i)} reserve requirements of CPO-WR-7 are 5.28\% higher than those of TPO in quarter 2, indicating that the rule-of-thumb $\hat{\boldsymbol{r}}$ could be still insufficient in certain cases; and \textit{ii)} CPO-WR-NT leverages lower $\hat{\boldsymbol{w}}^{\diamond}$ to induce higher base-generation $P_{it}^{\star}$ in the day-ahead UC, allowing system operators to possess enough capacity and avoid load shedding when faced with $\tilde{\boldsymbol{w}}$ in the RD.
+Overall, this is how CPO-NT leverages the cost-oriented prediction to improve the UC economics.
+Last but not least, two more observations are implied by Table~\ref{tab04}: \begin{itemize}[noitemsep, topsep=0pt, parsep=0pt, partopsep=0pt] \item The negative EI indicates that bi-level learning may worsen the UC economics. {Indeed, the tailors possess a common issue in wide ML applications\textemdash they cannot guarantee that learning will always bring in extra benefits.
+Nevertheless, this issue could be relieved with sufficient training samples and well-tuned hyper-parameters;} \item Although Table~\ref{tab04} indicates that the EI monotonically increases with \textit{NT}, Fig.~\ref{fig06} shows that this relationship may not hold at a 1-sample grain.
+Two possible reasons are responsible for this fluctuation: \textit{i)} a single tailor is used throughout one week, regardless of weekdays and weekends; and \textit{ii)} the number of training samples is limited.
+To relieve the fluctuation, the first approach is to train different tailors for weekdays and weekends, and the second approach is to increase \textit{NT}\textemdash the best performance is generally achieved when \textit{NT} reaches about ten times the number of parameters of the tailor.
+However, the two approaches would significantly increase the training time.
+Thus, operators should weigh up the pros and cons according to the computation budget. \end{itemize}